Realistic Full-Body Anonymization with Surface-Guided GANs: Method

 \subsection{Variational Surface Adaptive Modulation}

-A key limitation to the modulation method above is that the appearance of the synthesized person is variant to affine image transformations.
+A key limitation to \modulationMetodShort is that the appearance of the synthesized body depends on its spatial position.
 Typically, an image-to-image generator inputs a latent code ($z$) directly to a 2D feature map through concatenation or additive noise.
 However, this entangles the latent code with the spatial feature map, making the appearance of the generated person dependent on the position in the image.

 Instead of inputting $z$ to a 2D feature map, we extend \modulationMetodShort to condition the mapping network on $z$; $\omega_i = f_\omega(e_i, z)$.
 Now, $f_\omega$ transforms the latent variable $z$ to a surface-adaptive intermediate latent space ($\omega$), which is modulated onto the spatial feature map.
-This naive extension of \modulationMetodShort allows the generator to directly relate latent factors of variations to specific positions on the surface, improving the disentangled representation of the generator (ablated in \Cref{sec:experimental_mapping_depth}).
-Furthermore, the pixel-wise design of \modulationMetodNoiseShort modulates the activations invariant to image rotation and translation.
-As an effect, this improves the ability of the generator to synthesize the same person independent of its spatial position.
-However, rotational invariance is not retained in the generator, as the generator is not rotationally invariant itself \footnote{However, adapting \modulationMetodNoiseShort with StyleGAN3-R \cite{stylegan3} results in a surface-guided rotationally invariant generator.}.
+This naive extension of \modulationMetodShort allows the generator to directly relate latent factors of variations (\eg color of the shirt) to specific positions on the body.
+Note that the variational modulation of \modulationMetodNoiseShort is independent of the spatial position of the body in the image, as $\gamma_i^\ell$ is determined solely from $(z, e_i)$.
+This enables \modulationMetodNoiseShort to modulate the style of the body invariant to image rotation and translation, improving the ability of the generator to synthesize the same person independent of its spatial position \footnote{Note that rotational invariance is not retained in the generator, as the generator is not rotationally invariant itself.
+However, adapting \modulationMetodNoiseShort with StyleGAN3-R \cite{stylegan3} produces a surface-guided rotationally invariant generator.}.

-Our mapping network is similar to the one of StyleGAN \cite{karras2019style}, where removing $e_i$ from the input of $f_w$ would yield an identical mapping network to the one in StyleGAN (except that we use residual connections in $f_\omega$ to improve training stability).
-Furthermore, \modulationMetodNoiseShort is different from variational semantic-based modulation \cite{tan2021INADE,zhu2020sean}.
-Variational semantic modulation \cite{tan2021INADE,zhu2020sean} use class-specific latent variables to enable controlled synthesis of different regions, whereas we use a single latent variable for the entire body.
-Class-specific latent variables do not directly apply to human synthesis, unless one introduces further knowledge of human characteristics into the generation of these (\eg the left arm is often similar to the right arm).